celery/celery/docs/userguide/canvas.rst

     >>> add.chunks(zip(range(100), range(100)), 10)

-As with :class:`~celery.group` the act of **calling** the chunks will apply the tasks in the current process:
+As with :class:`~celery.group` the act of **calling** the chunks will call the tasks in the current process:

 .. code-block:: python